How to Find the Best Protein Powder for Women After Delivery

 Is Protein Powder Good for After Delivery?

-It follows that eating a balance of healthy, nutrient-rich foods is important as nutrients are transferred from mother to infant through breast milk.
+For mothers who choose to breastfeed, it is important to eat a balance of healthy, nutrient-rich foods because nutrients are transferred from mother to infant through breast milk.

-For many new mothers, however, the desire to lose baby weight can take precedence over eating foods that support milk production.
+For many new mothers, however, the desire to lose baby weight can take priority over eating foods that support milk production and recovery.

-And if you struggle to get enough protein from foods like eggs, fish, and meat, adding a protein powder to your diet can be a great idea.
+It is particularly useful for women who struggle to get enough protein from foods like eggs, fish, and meat, as it can be easily incorporated into a variety of recipes.

 How Much Protein Do I Need After Delivery?

-Breastfeeding moms need extra nutrients to support postpartum recovery and milk production.
+Breastfeeding mothers need extra nutrients to support postpartum recovery and milk production.

-The recommended increment in protein intake during lactation is 15-20 grams per day above non-pregnant requirements (Annu Rev Nutr, 1997).
+The recommended protein intake during lactation is 1.3 grams per kilogram of bodyweight per day (NEJM, 2024).

-Again, if you are struggling to eat all this extra protein, then adding protein powder to smoothies, oatmeal, and other recipes can help you bridge the gap.
+If you are struggling to eat this much protein, adding protein powder to smoothies, oatmeal, and other recipes can help you meet your protein goals.

-That said, not all protein powders are created equal.
+Not all protein powders are created equal, however.

 Daily Protein Intake Calculator